alexisio/rs-api/docs/player.md

 ### Player.details(usernames)

-Returns the input user(s) clan, title, if the clan is recruiting, and if the title is a suffix
+Returns the input user(s) clan, title, if the clan is recruiting, if the title is a suffix, as well as online statusif process.env.username and process.env.password are configured to a valid RS sign-in

 **Parameters**